lexfrl/react-layer-stack/README.md

 `initialArgs` - initial arguments for a Layer

-`use: array` - array with context variables.
+`use: array` - array with context (closure) variables.
 Useful if you want to re-render the Layer if parent variables (closure) are changed

 `children: callback({ isActive, show: callback(args), showOnlyMe, hide, hideAll }, ...args): ReactElement` - will be rendered into